History at Eye Primary School

 What does the national curriculum say?

 At Eye CE Primary School, we want pupils to have an understanding of the past and how history will shape our future.
 Through the study of history, we want to inspire children’s curiosity and encourage them to ask critical questions which will help them have a better understanding of the society in which they live and the wider world.
+A key aim of History at our school is to reflect the lives, cultures and backgrounds of the children within the school.
 Our history curriculum, which from Key Stage 2 is taught in chronological order, will encourage children to think like historians and inspire awe and wonder.
+In Key Stage 1, the children will focusing on changes within living memory, moving on to The Great Fire of London in Year 2.

 History Overview EYFS - Year 6